Nexuher/ExamPreparation/README.md

 - - **range**,
 - Support for graphics on the site f.e **< svg> < canvas>**,
 - Multimedia support **< audio>** and **< video>**,
+# 2.4 Page splitting and data handling in HTML